mrousavy/Colorwaver/README.md

 ---

-* 📁 `android`: Contains the source code for the android app.
+* 📁 `android`: Contains the basic skeleton for a React Native Android app, plus the native `getColorPalette(...)` Frame Processor Plugin.
   * 📄 `android/app/build.gradle`: The gradle build file for the Android project.
 The following third-party dependencies are installed:
     * `androidx.camera`: `camera-core`
     * `androidx.palette`: `palette`